prabhav60/Cravory-Responsive-Food-Delivery-Web-App/readme.md

 # Cravory – Responsive Food Delivery Web App

-Cravory is a responsive and interactive food delivery web application built using HTML5, CSS3, and JavaScript.
-The project replicates core functionalities of modern food ordering platforms, offering users an engaging and seamless experience from browsing dishes to adding them to a cart.
+A responsive and interactive food delivery web app built with HTML, CSS, and JavaScript. 🍽️ Cravory brings authentic homemade flavors online with live search, dynamic cart, modals, and engaging video pop-ups.
+Designed with mobile-first layouts, smooth animations, and user-friendly forms, it ensures a seamless ordering experience across devices.
+Perfect blend of clean code, performance optimization, and modern UI/UX for foodies craving convenience and creativity. 🚀